josefs/Gradualizer/README.md

     1> gradualizer:type_check_file("path/to/some_file.erl").

-## To run Gradualizer from rebar3 or Mix
+## To run Gradualizer from rebar3

 There is a rebar3 plugin included.
 See [examples/rebar3/README.md](examples/rebar3/README.md).

-For Mix, a wrapper is provided at https://github.com/OvermindDL1/gradualixir.
+## To use Gradualizer with Elixir / Mix

+Please check out [Gradient](https://github.com/esl/gradient), the Elixir frontend for Gradualizer.
+It provides a Mix task to use in your project.

 ## Prerequisites